NASA postpones debut Artemis test flight of new moon rocket after engine snag | Technology

 NASA postpones debut Artemis test flight of new moon rocket after engine snag

-The mission, dubbed Artemis I, calls for a six-week, uncrewed test flight of Orion around the moon and back to Earth for a splashdown in the Pacific.
-NASA did not give a new launch date for the two-stage rocket but said its first available opportunity was Friday, Sept.

-An engine problem forced NASA on Monday to postpone for at least four days the debut launch of the colossal rocketship it hopes will one day fly astronauts back to the moon, more than a half-century after Apollo's last lunar mission.
-The U.S. space agency cited a problem on one of the Space Launch System (SLS) rocket's main engines, as launch teams began a test that would have cooled the engines for liftoff.
-One of them would not cool as expected.
+An engine-cooling problem forced NASA on Monday to postpone for at least four days the debut test launch of the colossal new rocketship it plans to use for future astronaut flights back to the moon, more than 50 years after Apollo's last lunar mission.
+The problem surfaced as fuel tanks of the Space Launch System (SLS) rocket were being filled with super-cooled liquid oxygen and hydrogen propellants, and launch teams began a "conditioning" process to chill the engines sufficiently for liftoff, NASA said.

 FIVE DECADES SINCE HUMANS LAST ON MOON Billed as the most powerful, complex rocket in the world, the SLS represents the biggest new vertical launch system the U.S. space agency has built since the Saturn V rocket flown during Apollo, which grew out of the U.S.-Soviet space race of the Cold War era.